5 Questions to Help You Understand the Bible

 #5 – Your communication: Who should I share this truth with?

-Remember that God’s Word comes with a privilege and obligation (2 Cor.
-1:3-4) to understand, believe, and proclaim it to one’s self before others (Matt.
-7:1-5).
+• Remember that God’s Word comes with a privilege and obligation (2 Cor.
+1:3-4) to understand, believe and proclaim it to one’s self before others (Matt.
+7:1-5)

-• Verbally proclaiming it (Deut.
+• Reveal the truth of God’s Word to others by proclaiming it (Deut.
 6:1-9; Ezra 7:10; Matt.
-28:19-20; Phil.
-2:16; 2 Tim.
-2:2) o Warning others not to ignore it (Gen. 3:1-6; 1 Sam.
+28:19-20; 2 Tim.
+2:2) and warning others not to ignore it (Gen. 3:1-6; 1 Sam.
 15:23; John 12:48-49)

 Previous